-2. THAT COMPREHENSIVE HEALTH CARE SERVICES MUST BE READILY AVAILABLE AT THE LOWEST POSSIBLE COST.
+- That every American must be treated equally in having access to quality health care. - 2.
+THAT COMPREHENSIVE HEALTH CARE SERVICES MUST BE READILY AVAILABLE AT THE LOWEST POSSIBLE COST. - 3.
+THAT GOVERNMENT HAS A DIRECT RESPONSIBILITY IN SEEING

+TO IT THAT THESE SERVICES WILL BE PROVIDED AND THAT THESE COST

+OBJECTIVES WILL BE MET.
+Coffair Llove must cooks.

+In addition modern facilities Hospitalis and Colonian Colonian Manual, Musica, Musi

+Two areas of special concern to Me, and in which I have proposed specific legislation, are maternal and child health care and care of the chronically ill.
+I would like to briefly outline My concerns and recommendations in these special problem areas for your consideration.

-3. THAT GOVERNMENT HAS A DIRECT RESPONSIBILITY IN SEEING TO IT THAT THESE SERVICES WILL BE PROVIDED AND THAT THESE COST OBJECTIVES WILL BE MET.
-Two areas of special concern to me, and in which I have PROPOSED SPECIFIC LEGISLATION, ARE MATERNAL AND CHILD HEALTH CARE AND CARE OF THE CHRONICALLY ILL / WOULD LIKE TO BRIEFLY OUTLINE MY CONCERNS AND RECOMMENDATIONS IN THESE SPECIAL PROBLEM AREAS FOR YOUR CONSIDERATION.
-L EVEN MORE SERIOUS THAN THE GENERAL SHORTAGE AND MALDISTRI-BUTION OF MEDICAL MANPOWER, IS THE CRITICAL SCARCITY OF MEDICAL PERSONNEL PROVIDING PRIMARY HEALTH CARE TO CHILDREN.
+EVEN MORE SERIOUS THAN THE GENERAL SHORTAGE AND MALDISTRIBUTION OF MEDICAL MANPOWER, IS THE CRITICAL SCARCITY OF MEDICAL PERSONNEL PROVIDING PRIMARY HEALTH CARE TO CHILDREN.

-More than 1,600 counties with over 23 million people DO NOT HAVE A SINGLE ACTIVE RESIDENT PEDIATRICIAN.
-AND IT WAS VERY DISTURBING FOR ME TO LEARN JUST HOW MANY CHILDREN EITHER HAVE NOT VISITED A PHYSICIAN OR DO SO FAR TOO INFREQUENTLY TO RECEIVE ADEQUATE HEALTH CARE, A RECENT STUDY REVEALED THAT 18.7% OF ALL CHILDREN 0-5 YEARS OLD AND 39.2% OF THE CHILDREN 6-16 YEARS OF AGE HAD NOT SEEN A PHYSICIAN IN THE YEAR PRIOR TO THE STUDY.
-IN REVIEWING RECENT DATA IT BECOMES PAINFULLY APPARENT
+More than 1,600 counties with over 23 million people to not have a single active resident pediatrician.

+AND IT WAS VERY DISTURBING FOR ME TO LEARN JUST HOW MANY CHILDREN EITHER HAVE NOT VISITED A PHYSICIAN OR DO SO FAR TOO INFREQUENTLY TO RECEIVE ADEQUATE HEALTH CARE.
-THAT THE FAILURE TO REGULARLY VISIT A PHYSICIAN IS MOST SERIOUS

-FAMILIES, ACCORDING TO A RECENT STUDY, HAVE NEVER BEEN IN A DENTIST'S CHAIR, COMPARED TO 27% FROM HIGHER INCOME (Dentucting - need FAMILIES.
+A RECENT STUDY REVEALED THAT ABOUT 19% OF ALL CHILDREN 5 YEARS AND UNDER AND 39.2% OF THE CHILDREN 6-16 YEARS OF AGE HAD NOT SEEN A PHYSICIAN IN THE YEAR PRIOR TO THE STUDY.
+In reviewing recent data it becomes painfully apparent THAT THE FAILURE TO REGULARLY VISIT A PHYSICIAN IS MOST SERIOUS AMONG LOW-INCOME FAMILIES, FOR EXAMPLE, 62% OF THE CHILDREN UNDER 17 IN LOW INCOME FAMILIES, ACCORDING TO A RECENT STUDY.
+HAVE NEVER BEEN IN A DENTIST'S CHAIR, COMPARED TO 27% FROM HIGHER INCOME FAMILIES.

 OBVIOUSLY SOMETHING NEEDS TO BE DONE TO IMPROVE THE ACCESS TO GOOD HEALTH CARE FOR THESE CHILDREN.

-I HAVE INTRODUCED THE CHILD AND MATERNAL HEALTH CARE EXTENSION ACT TO HELP SOLVE THIS SERIOUS PROBLEM.
-IT WOULD SIGNAL THE INITIATION OF A NEW CHILD AND MATERNAL HEALTH CARE POLICY FOR THE UNITED STATES (IT WOULD AUTHORIZE A PROGRAM GUARANTEEING THAT ALL INFANTS, CHILDREN, AND PREGNANT WOMEN,
+I HAVE INTRODUCED THE CHILD AND MATERNAL HEALTH CARE

-WITHOUT REGARD TO THEIR PLACE OF RESIDENCE OR FAMILY INCOME,

-For example, 62% of the children under 17 in low-income

-WILL HAVE EQUAL ACCESS TO MEDICAL DIAGNOSIS, SCREENING, AND

-COMPREHENSIVE MEDICAL CARE.
+EXTENSION ACT TO HELP SOLVE THIS SERIOUS PROBLEM.

+It would signal the initiation of a second and maternal health care policy for the United States, It would authorize a program guaranteeing that all infants, children, and pregnant women, without regard to their place of residence or family income, will have equal access to medical diagnosis, screening, and comprehensive medical care.
-χ Among other things this bill would:

--- ESTABLISH MOBILE HEALTH CARE FACILITIES IN PHYSICIAN

-SHORTAGE COUNTIES ACROSS THE NATION;

--- AUTHORIZE AN EXTENSIVE PROGRAM OF GRANTS TO INSTITUTIONS
+- Among other things this bill would: - -- ESTABLISH MOBILE HEALTH CARE FACILITIES IN PHYSICIAN SHORTAGE COUNTIES ACROSS THE NATION; - -- AUTHORIZE AN EXTENSIVE PROGRAM OF GRANTS TO INSTITUTIONS